How to Start a Cleaning Service in New Hampshire (2026)

 Step 3: Get a Janitorial Surety Bond

-• Bond amount: $10,000-$25,000 is typical for small cleaning businesses
+• Typical bond amount: $10,000-$25,000 for small cleaning businesses

-• Annual cost: $100-$200/year for a $10,000 bond
+• Annual cost: Approximately $100-$200/year for a $10,000 bond

 Step 4: Purchase General Liability Insurance

-Step 5: Register with NH Employment Security (if Hiring)
+Step 5: Register with NH Employment Security (If Hiring)

 • Register at nhes.nh.gov

-• New employer UI rate: 2.7% on the first $14,000 per employee per year
+• New employer UI tax rate: 2.7% on the first $14,000 per employee per year

-• File quarterly UI tax returns even if you owe $0
+• File quarterly UI tax returns even if you owe $0 for the quarter

-Step 6: Get Workers’ Compensation Insurance
+Step 6: Get Workers Compensation Insurance (If Hiring)

-• NH approved a 6.1% workers’ comp rate cut for 2026 – rates are lower than prior years
+• NH approved a 6.1% workers comp rate cut for 2026 — the 14th consecutive annual decrease; cumulative reduction over 66% since 2012

 • More info: dol.nh.gov/workers-compensation